Resources to help students thrive at USC. Click the links below for more information.

 RSVP at USC provides immediate therapy services for situations related to gender and power-based harm (e.g., sexual assault, domestic violence, stalking).

 Trojans Care for Trojans (TC4T) is a private and anonymous request form that anyone can submit to connect a member of the Trojan family with the help they need.
-Each TC4T submission will be reviewed and responded to by a staff member from USC Support and Advocacy within the Office of Campus Wellness and Crisis Intervention.
+Each TC4T submission will be reviewed and responded to by a staff member from USC Campus Support & Intervention (CSI) within the Office of Campus Wellness and Crisis Intervention.

 The Lifestyle Redesign® Program for College Students provides support for USC undergraduate and graduate students in establishing health-promoting habits and routines customized to help them meet their personal goals.